 Jonathan Befriends David

-1 When he had finished speaking to Saul, the soul of Jonathan was knit with the soul of David, and Jonathan loved him as his own soul.
-2 Saul took him that day, and would not let him go home to his father’s house any more.
-3 Then Jonathan and David made a covenant, because he loved him as his own soul.
-4 Jonathan stripped himself of the robe that was on him, and gave it to David, and his clothing, even including his sword, his bow, and his sash.
+1 After David had finished speaking to Saul, Jonathan and David’s lives were knit together, soul to soul, and Jonathan loved David as himself.
+2 Saul took David that day and would not let him return to his father’s house any more.
+3 Then Jonathan and David made a covenant because he loved him as he loved himself.
+4 Jonathan stripped himself of the robe that he was wearing and gave it to David, along with his clothing, including his sword, his bow, and his sash.

 Saul Envies David